-All ordinary bathrooms must hook up to drains that flow by gravity, because gravity is the force that makes water flow away as it should.
+All ordinary bathrooms hook up to drains that flow by gravity, because gravity is the force that makes water flow, all without need for anything fancy.
 Trouble is, not all potential household locations can be fitted with the large-diameter sloped drains required to make it happen.
 In fact, most areas do not.
 That’s because big drain pipes need to be worked into structures at the earliest phases of construction, but it’s impossible to see all future needs at the blueprint stage.
 If your basement floor sits at a lower level than the main drain leaving the building, for instance, regular toilets, sinks and showers won’t work.
 If the spare bedroom that’s never used anymore doesn’t have plumbing roughed into the floor, it would be massively troublesome to install the 3” or 4” diameter drainpipe and vent required to convert it into a bathroom.
 If the attic you’re renovating doesn’t have pipes of any kind, you’re looking at a messy and expensive campaign to get big drains into place to have a bathroom up there.
 All this said, there is at least one option for making bathrooms happen without immediate access to conventional drainage systems, and I’ve been looking closely at how it works.

 Toilet & Sink With a Pump